lukelowry/sparse-sgwt/README.md

 ```

 The convolution of `X` with various graph filters can be computed efficiently as follows.
 We choose `nscales` at which to compute the filters.
-The use of the context manager is required for safe re-use of `choldmod` workspace.
+The use of the context manager is required for safe re-use of `cholmod` workspace.

 ```python
 nscales = 10